tsyne/tsyne/docs/PLANS_FOR_BINARY.md

 - **Total: ~222 MB** (vs 372 MB with Node.js)

 **Trade-offs:**
-- Would require porting from ts-node to Bun's runtime
+- Would require porting from tsx to Bun's runtime
 - Smaller ecosystem than Node.js (for now)
 - Still ~80-100 MB compressed